AlainBouchard/appium/README.md

         1. The `test:record` will send the test data, screenshots, videos, etc. to the Cypress Dashboard
         1. The project dashboard on cypress.io can be accessed using the following [secret](https://onetimesecret.com/secret/jwfxizmudjl8ybqv6k5965gwyq7j84w) (contact me for temporary access after the November 24th, 2021)
     1. Using Docker:
-        1. Build the image `docker build -t hooper-cypress:local .`
+        1. Build the image `docker build -t hopper-cypress:local .`
         1. Run the tests `docker run hopper-cypress:local`
         1. The [COMMIT_* environment variables](https://docs.cypress.io/guides/continuous-integration/introduction#Git-information) can be set in the CI in order to send the Git branch information to Cypress.io